datanav/docs/configuration.rst

 that one can get the entities in XML format from.

-A pipe that references the ``XML endpoint`` sink will not pump any entities, in practice this means that`XML endpoint sink` a pump is not configured for the pipe; the only way for entities to flow through the pipe is by retrieving them from the XML endpoint.
+A pipe that references the ``XML endpoint`` sink will not pump any entities; the only way for entities to flow through the pipe is by retrieving them from the endpoint using the HTTP protocol.

 It exposes the URL: